-Your campus phone extension will be sent to you on or before the faculty pre-instruction days.
+For new tenure track faculty, your campus phone extension will be sent to you on or before the faculty pre-instruction days.
 You will need to set up your voicemail.
 Telephone Services can assist you with this should you have any questions or concerns.
 Their number is x4530.
 If you need to make outside calls while on campus, please dial 9 and then the number.
 For on-campus calls, simply dial the last four digits of the phone number.
 Telephone Services will deliver a long-distance calling code to you sometime in August.
 If you ever forget or misplace your code, please call Telephone Services and they will issue you another one.

 Your class rosters can be accessed through MyCSUSM, which is found on the University homepage under the Faculty and Staff tab.
 For instructions on how to download class rosters, please follow this link: http://www.csusm.edu/cms/TrainingDocumentation/facultydocumetation/faculty-class-rosters.html.